Empowering Women to Overcome Economic Barriers to Achieve Homeownership

 On top of the financial obstacles that single women must overcome in homebuying, minority women must overcome additional challenges.
 Many homebuyers of color face redlining, putting financial services and homeownership out of reach for minority individuals.

 Black and Hispanic women often set a precedent for homeownership in their families.
-They are less likely to receive financial education or down payment gift money from their family than white female homebuyers.
-When they leave college, it’s often with high student loan debt, increasing their debt-to-income ratio and putting their credit at further risk.
+However, they are less likely to receive financial education or down payment gift money from their family than white female homebuyers.
+When they leave college, they often have high student loan debt, increasing their debt-to-income ratio and putting their credit at further risk.

 These barriers, however, have not deterred Black and Hispanic women from becoming homeowners.
 In a 2021 report from the Urban Institute, between 1990 and 2019, Black women increased their homeownership rate by 5.6%, Hispanic women by 15.3%, and Asian women by 18.06%.
 In comparison, the homeownership rate of Black men declined by 8%, Hispanic men only increased by 3.2%, and Asian men increased by 5.0%.
 Even among married two-income households, it is increasingly common to see women listed as the heads of household, particularly in Black households.